eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 ## Credential Offer API

 Some scenarios involve the [=Credential Issuer=] making an initial offer.
-For example, an out-of-band process may result in a credential offer.
-Or, a [=Credential Issuer=] may start a key rotation process which requires a [=Verifiable Credential=] to be reissued.
+For example, an out-of-band process MAY result in a credential offer.
+Or, a [=Credential Issuer=] MAY start a key rotation process which requires a [=Verifiable Credential=] to be reissued.
 In this case, the [=Credential Issuer=] can proactively prompt a [=Holder=] to request a new [=Verifiable Credential=]